ramzibou0735/aerial-autonomy-stack/README.md

 ## TODOs

 PX4 Interface
-- Move change mode to offboard back to action handler

 - Canceling actions with Ctrl + c is not working: fix or workaround, then implement logic to exit ABORTED state

 Goal accepted with ID: 15357dbc13314fffbac7273fb8118ac7